 To become accustomed to the left pedal, aim to experiment with a few scales.
 Start by putting your heel firmly on the floor with your body weight behind it.
-Then prepare to play the pedal with the ball (top of the ball) of your foot (towards the big toe).
+Then prepare to play the pedal with the ball, or top of the ball, of your foot, towards the big toe.
 When depressing the pedal, observe just how little movement is necessary for the sound to change, usually from a distinctive, brilliant tone to a softer, muted one.
 You could try touching the pedal lightly at first, graduating to full use of the pedal, from the top to bottom of a four octave scale.

-Practice taking the Una Corda pedal down and then raising it varying degrees, concentrating on the colour and (probably to a lesser extent), the volume change.
+Practice taking the Una Corda pedal down and then raising it varying degrees, concentrating on the colour and, possibly to a lesser extent, the volume change.
 This can be a both interesting and helpful exercise.
 On some pianos, it can change the sound from quite penetrating or percussive, to a warmer, richer hue.

 A couple of other general suggestions for the una corda include employing it for accompaniment figures.
 This involves depressing the pedal where an accompaniment figure occurs (often in the left hand), and then raising the pedal for the melody notes.
 Considerable skill is required for this exercise, which should ideally be practised with exact application; the overall semblance is one of a hazy, subtle, perhaps slightly unfocused sound for the accompaniment figures, with a brighter, fuller, more colourful melody, soaring above.